Oxymetaphoric/milestone_project_1/README.md

 I tested each page using the WAVE Firefox plugin and fixed all errors that it raised.
 These issues were predominantly me having misused or disordered semantic elements.
-All pages scored 0 errors and 0 contrast errors.
+All pages currently score 0 errors and 0 contrast errors.

 ### Lighthouse